Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: The Lifting Theorem

 \section{The Lifting Theorem}

-Pulling back a cyclic operad $\mathcal{O}$ along the functor $\RForests \longrightarrow \Forests$ yields an ordinary operad $\overline{\mathcal{O}}$.
+Pulling back a cyclic operad $\mathcal{O}$ along the functor $\RForests \longrightarrow \Forests$ yields an ordinary operad $\overline{\mathcal{O}}$, the underlying ordinary operad of $\cat{O}$.
 It is a natural question whether the structure of an algebra over $\overline{\mathcal{O}}$ on some object $X$ (in some (higher) symmetric monoidal category --- depending on the context that one is working in) can be lifted to a \emph{cyclic} algebra over $\mathcal{O}$ on $(X,\kappa)$.
 More precisely: What kind of additional data and/or properties are needed?

 When the target category is given by the category of vector spaces, there is a very classical answer \cite{gk,markl}: The structure of a cyclic $\mathcal{O}$-algebra on a vector space $V$ with a pairing $\kappa$ is equivalent to the structure of an $\overline{\mathcal{O}}$-algebra on $V$ such that the pairing satisfies an invariance property.